Skip to content

 How interest is calculated: the Average Daily Balance method

-Most credit cards use the Average Daily Balance method to calculate interest.
+Most credit cards use the Average Daily Balance method.
 Here is how it works:

 Step 1: The card issuer tracks your balance every single day of the billing cycle.

 Step 2: At the end of the cycle, it adds up every daily balance and divides by the number of days.
-That gives the Average Daily Balance.
+That is the Average Daily Balance.

 Step 3: It multiplies the Average Daily Balance by the Daily Periodic Rate and by the number of days in the cycle.